grafana/writers-toolkit/docs/sources/shared/refs-example.md

 ## Before you begin

-- Check which data sources are compatible with and supported by [Grafana Alerting][ref:grafana-alerting].
+- Check which data sources are compatible with and supported by [Grafana Alerting](ref:grafana-alerting).
 ```

 In the [Grafana page](https://grafana.com/docs/grafana/latest/alerting/set-up/), the link destination is https://grafana.com/docs/grafana/latest/alerting/fundamentals/data-source-alerting/.